Statement from the healthcare provider

 Statements from other parties than the place of injury

 If the patient has been examined or treated as a result of the reported patient injury in other treatment locations, the Patient Insurance Centre will request copies of patient records, X-ray images, and other possible material necessary to resolve the case from these institutions as well.

-The right of the Patient Insurance Centre to obtain information is based on section 5 d of the Patient Injuries Act.
+The right of the Patient Insurance Centre to obtain information is based on section 54 of the Patient Insurance Act.

 Sending statements to the Patient Insurance Centre

 Statement from healthcare providers, medical documents and original material are sent to the Patient Insurance Centre by regular post.
-The claim reference number (PO-vvvv-nnnn-nnn) must be included in the documents.
+The claim reference number (PO-yyyy-nnnn-nnn or PL-yyyy-nnnn-nnn) must be included in the documents.